 MoPOP participates in the Museums for All program, a national initiative that encourages families of all backgrounds to visit museums regularly.

-Individuals and families presenting an Electronic Benefits Transfer (EBT) card and a valid form of photo ID can receive free admission (excluding special programs and exhibits) for up to four individuals.
-For more information on the program, please contact education@MoPOP.org.
+Individuals and families presenting an Electronic Benefits Transfer (EBT) card or a Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) card can receive free admission (excluding special programs and exhibits) for up to ten individuals.

 MoPOP’S LIBRARY PASS PROGRAM

 For individuals wishing to visit MoPOP at no charge, a limited number of free passes are available for check out through the Seattle Public Library and the King County Library System.

 COMMUNITY ACCESS PARTNERS (CAP)

 In keeping with MoPOP’s core value of open arms and radical hospitality, the CAP program is committed to overcoming access barriers to the museum through in-depth, intentional partnerships with organizations that strive to serve their communities.